Greater Bay Area

-Thanks to support from Providence Health, Sonoma County, we've created this guide of heart failure resources for North Bay residents.
+Thanks to support from Providence, Sonoma County, we've created this guide of heart failure resources for Greater Bay Area residents.
 Check back often as we continue to add more tools and information.

 With heart failure, the weakened heart can’t supply the cells with enough blood.